roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-08 ****** byTheTalkMan© "Sure, you loved it.
+"Sure, you loved it.
 But it wasn't enough to break you, to tempt you into cheating.
 But...the one thing you couldn't resist was catching your own son eying you up like any other guy would, right?"
 I asked.
 Mom didn't reply.
 "That drove you wild, didn't it?
 Drove you more wild than anything, knowing even your son was affected by your charms?
 Admit it, you knew I wanted you, even before I confessed.
 Right?"
 I said.

  "Yeah."
 Mom said, holding my gaze, her voice a harsh whisper as we stood inches from each other, feeling our lusty heat.
 "I always know when a guy's looking at me.
 Eyeing me up.
 You're no exception.
 I felt your eyes on my tits.
 I saw you stare into my cleavage.
 I felt your gaze on my ass.
 I always knew deep down you had a little crush.
 But I wasn't about to indulge a boy's filthy mind.
 Though I did take great pride knowing I was hotter than all of your girlfriends.
 I loved knowing you would be thinking about me when you were with them.
 I loved knowing I owned you like I owned every other guy I was with."
 I wasn't sure if Mom was lying or if this was the truth.
 But I didn't care.
 It sounded good.